The Talent Management Process: A Definitive Guide for 2026

 • Looking for potential signs of burnout and giving team members appropriate support and resources

-• Making sure you’re utilizing team members’ skill sets to their fullest
+• Making sure you’re using team members’ skill sets to their fullest

 If you do find that a team member is struggling in their role, you can explore the reasons why and look at potential ways to improve work performance, including: